Balancing Tails when Comparing Distributions: Comprehensive Equity Index (CEI) with Application to Bias Evaluation in Operational Face Biometrics: Methodology: Fairness in Operational Biometric Systems

 The weights $w_t$ and $w_c$ in Eq.~\ref{eq:s_prime} determine the emphasis placed on the tail versus the center of the distributions.
 To automate their selection, we aim to make $w_t$ reflect the "heaviness" or "abnormality" of each demographic group's distribution tail relative to a baseline, such as a normal distribution.
 For each demographic group $d_i$, we first quantify the deviation of its tail from this baseline.
 Let $\Delta_i$ be a precalculated measure representing this difference in probability mass or shape for the tail of the $d_i$' group distribution (e.g., how much more mass is in the empirical tail compared to the tail of a fitted normal distribution at the same $P_{split}$).
 We then compute an intermediate scalar, $s_i$, for each group:

 Here, the sigmoid function $\frac{1}{1 + e^{-\Delta_i}}$ maps the tail deviation $\Delta_i$ to a value between $0$ and $1$.
 This value is then scaled by $P(t)/100$, where $P(t)$ is the automatically determined percentile (from Eq.~\ref{eq:percentile_from_th}).
 This scaling implies that the influence of the tail's "heaviness factor" ($s_i$) on the overall tail weight $w_t$ is proportional to the size of the region defined as the tail.
-A visual representation of the behavior of the sigmoid component is provided in Figure~\ref{fig:scalar_formula}.

 The final automated tail weight, $w_t^\mathrm{A}$, is the average of these individual $s_i$ values across all $K$ demographic groups:

 The center weight, $w_c^\mathrm{A}$, is then simply the complement: $w_c^\mathrm{A} = 1 - w_t^\mathrm{A}$.
 These automated weights $w_t^\mathrm{A}$ and $w_c^\mathrm{A}$ are then used in Eq.~\ref{eq:s_prime} for the CEI\textsuperscript{A} calculation.